 As required by HEFCE, the University complies fully with the Universities UK Concordat to Support Research Integrity.
 Supplied here are our annual statements on compliance approved by the Board of Governors:

-The Vice-Provost for Research and Enterprise is the first point of contact for all allegations of misconduct, and for whistleblowers or for any other person wishing to raise concerns about the integrity of research being conducted under the auspices of Bath Spa University.
+The Pro-Vice-Chancellor for Research and Enterprise is the first point of contact for all allegations of misconduct, and for whistleblowers or for any other person wishing to raise concerns about the integrity of research being conducted under the auspices of Bath Spa University.

 The university also has a whistleblowing policy for staff which can be found on the University intranet (login required).